EDIorg/EMLassemblyline/documentation/instructions.md

 ### Step 4: Identfy the types of data in your dataset

-Currently, the assembly line only works for tabular data and is the default option.
+Currently, the assembly line only works for tabular data and .zip directories.

 #### table